shoeb240/first-go-api/README.md

 https://golang.org/dl/

 ## Directory Structure
 Create a folder 'go' at your home directory as $HOME/go is the default $GOPATH.
-Next, create the following directory structure:
+Next, create the following directory structure within $HOME/go directory:

 ```cgo
 bin/